petabi/reproduce/README.md

   -i: input [PCAPFILE/LOGFILE/DIR/NIC]
       If no 'i' option is given, input is internal sample data If DIR is given, the g option is not supported.
-  -j: set initial event_id number.
+  -j: set initial sequence number.
+(24bit size)
   -k: kafka config file (Ex: kafka.conf)
       it overrides default kafka config to user kafka config
   -m: match [Pattern FILE]